lb0o/website/content/en/docs/operations/bundles/paas-full.md

 | `api-server-endpoint` | used for generating kubeconfig files for your users.
 It is recommended to use globally accessible IP addresses instead of local ones.                                                                                      |
 | `oidc-enabled` | used to enable [oidc](/docs/operations/oidc/) feature in Cozystack (default: `false`)                                                                                                                                      |
 | `telemetry-enabled` | used to enable [telemetry](/docs/operations/telemetry/) feature in Cozystack (default: `true`)                                                                                                                             |

+[disable-components]: {{% ref "docs/operations/bundles#how-to-disable-some-components-from-bundle" %}}
+[overwrite-parameters]: {{% ref "docs/operations/bundles#how-to-overwrite-parameters-for-specific-components" %}}

+Refer to the [Bundles reference]{{% ref "docs/operations/bundles" %}} page to learn how to use generic bundle options.